Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Related Work

-The previous defense approaches either require additional hardware or extra labor to re-deploy sensors.
-In recent years, detection that utilized ML techniques became popular in the literature.
+Detection that utilized ML techniques became popular in the literature.
 In 2016, Ozay \etal first utilized ML techniques to detect FDIA \cite{ozay2015machine}.
-They evaluated the detection performance of traditional ML algorithms such as K-Nearest Neighbour (KNN), support vector machine (SVM), and Sparse Logistic Regression (SLR) and demonstrated that ML achieved convincing detection accuracy with fine-tuned parameters.
+They evaluated the detection performance of traditional ML algorithms, such as K-Nearest Neighbour (KNN), support vector machine (SVM), and Sparse Logistic Regression (SLR), and demonstrated that ML achieved convincing detection accuracy with fine-tuned parameters.
 After that, Yan \etal studied the performance of a supervised learning classifier on detecting both direct and stealth FDIA \cite{yan2016detection}.
 He \etal employed deep learning (DL) for FDIA and electricity theft detection \cite{he2017real}.
 In 2018, \cite{ashrafuzzaman2018detecting} evaluated the performance of plain DNN in FDIA attacks.
 Thereafter, different DNNs were designed.
-The studies in \cite{deng2018false, james2018online, ayad2018detection} used recurrent neural networks (RNNs) for FDIA detection, they evaluated the DNNs with different scale power systems and all achieves high detection results.
+The studies in \cite{deng2018false}\cite{james2018online}\cite{ayad2018detection} used recurrent neural networks (RNNs) for FDIA detection.
+They evaluated the DNNs with different scale power systems and all achieves high detection results.
 Niu \etal designed a DNN that adopted both convolutional neural network (CNN) and RNN to detect FDIA in dynamic time-series measurement data \cite{niu2019dynamic}.
-The false data usually follows a different distribution with legitimate data.
+False data usually follows a different distribution from legitimate data.
 Wang \etal trained an auto-encoder with pure normal measurement data and employed the reconstruction loss as the metric for FDIA detection \cite{wang2020detection}.
-More related work of FDIA and detection can be found in \cite{liang2016review} and \cite{deng2016false}.